mikeshiyan/WebAudioPlayer/API.md

 <a name="WebAudioPlayer+loadUrl"></a>

 ### webAudioPlayer.loadUrl(urls) ⇒ <code>Promise.&lt;Track, Error&gt;</code>
-Loads the audio file by URL into buffer.
+Loads the audio file into the Track object.

 This method takes an array of URLs (presumably pointing to the same audio file) as the only argument, and will stop and fulfill the promise after